rajannpatel/ubuntupbx/README.md

 There is no charge to use Google Cloud's Compute Engine up to their specified [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) usage limit.
 The free usage limit does not expire, and is perfect for running FreePBX 17 and Asterisk 20.6 on Ubuntu 24.04 LTS.

 The following commands must be executed in a Linux terminal.
 On Windows and macOS [Multipass](https://multipass.run/install) provides Linux virtual machines on demand.
-On Ubuntu, you can launch a [LXC container for the google-cloud-cli](./lxc.md) for process isolation and general organization or your local workspace.
+On Ubuntu, you can launch a [LXD container for the google-cloud-cli](./lxd.md) for process isolation and general organization or your local workspace.

 Once you have a Linux environment with a Google Cloud command line utility installed, following the steps below will result in: